What is a Full Immersion Horsemanship Clinic?

 Can I participate if I don't have my own horse?

-Why no clinic "format"?
+Why no predetermined "format"?

 How long is a session?